flame-cms/CMS/README.md

 Simple and smart CMS based on framework [Flame](https://github.com/flame-org/Framework)

+WARNING: This package is under active development, and shouldn't be used at production!

 **If you want to try Flame:CMS please visit [Demo page](http://flame.jsifalda.name/)**

 ##Screen from FrontModule